boylesoftware/x2node-dbos/README.md

 The promise is rejected if an error occurs.

-The query specification is an object that includes up to four sections:
+The query specification is an object that includes the following sections, each of which is optional and has a default behavior:

 * Specification of what record properties, referred records and super-properties to include in the result.
 Specified by the `props` array.

-* The filter specification that asks the DBO to include only those records that match the criteria.
+* Filter specification that asks the DBO to include only those records that match the criteria.
 Specified by the `filter` array.

-* The order specification, which tells the DBO how to order the records in the result's `records` array.
+* Order specification that tells the DBO how to order the records in the result's `records` array.
 Specified by the `order` array.

-* And the range specification that tells the DBO to return only the specified subrange of all the matched records.
+* Range specification that tells the DBO to return only the specified subrange of all the matched records.
 Specified by the `range` two-element array.

+* Records locking specification that asks the DBO to lock matched records in a specific mode until the end of the transaction.

 If no query specification is provided to the `buildFetch()` method, all records of the requested record type are included in the result with all the properties that are fetched by default (normally that includes all stored properties) and in no particular order.
-No referred records are fetched and no super-aggregates either.
+No referred records are fetched, no super-aggregates are fetch, and the DBO makes not effort to explicitely lock any matched records.

 ### Selected Properties Specification